Chris-A-75/SportIt/README.md

 2- Firebase: Used for user authentication (logging in with gmail), storing user & court data in the firestore database, and for google analytics.

-3- Trello: Used to make interactive to do list and shit (its cool)
+3- Trello: Used to make interactive to do list (its cool)

 4- Node.js: Used to actually be able to run the app